mauro-andre/CuboMX/README.md

 -   `method` (string): The HTTP method.
 Defaults to `GET`.
 -   `body` (Object | FormData): The request body.
 For `GET` requests, it will be converted to URL parameters.
 -   `headers` (Object): Custom request headers.
 -   `strategies` (Array): An array of swap strategy objects.
 If provided, these take priority over server-sent strategies.
+If omitted and the server provides no `X-Swap-Strategies` header, a **smart swap** will be attempted (see `CuboMX.swapHTML` for details).
 -   `actions` (Array): An array of action objects to be executed after the request.
 These take priority over server-sent actions.
 -   `loadingSelectors` (Array): An array of CSS selectors that will have the `x-request` class applied during the request.
 -   `history` (boolean): If `true`, the navigation will be added to the browser's history.
 Defaults to `false`.